syllant/bggcli/README.rst

 Notes:

    * Column names are those exported by BGG.
 Any column not recognized will just be ignored
-   * When a game already exists in your collection, game is just updated with CSV values
-   * Update is only done for fields defined in the CSV file.
-Other fields already filled online are not impacted.
-E.g. you could only update one field for all your game
+   * When a game already exists in your collection, game is updated with provided CSV values only, other fields are not impacted.
+You could only update one field for all your game.
-   * Games are identified by their internal ID, named ``objectid`` in CSV file (name used by BGG)
+   * Games are identified by their internal ID, named ``objectid`` in CSV file (name used by BGG).
+Having the ``objectname`` field (name of the game) is also recommended for logging.

 Remove games from a collection